What Is Ski Boot Flex?

 Real-World Example

 A 110 flex boot that feels perfect at 25°F might feel like a 120+ on a bitter cold January morning and a 100 during spring corn skiing.
-This is why:
+That’s a meaningful swing, and it’s worth factoring into your purchase.
+Practically speaking:

 - Racers often have different boots for different conditions